EchterAlsFake/VidFetch_Discord_Bot/README.md

 <br>when you use it.
 I need to keep the background running application closed,
 <br>to prevent leaking the API key.
-If you don't trust me, you can easily
+If you don't trust me, you can easily copy
-<br> all my code, create your own bot on discord developer portal and use your
+<br> all of my code, create your own bot on the discord developer portal and use your
 <br>own API key :)
 # Hosting